deltachat/deltachat-pages/en/help.md

 - However, Android and iOS kill apps running in the background is a problem for many legitimate apps.
 For more information, see [dontkillmyapp.com](https://dontkillmyapp.com/).

+### Can I set the E-Mail Subject with Delta Chat?

+For most messages, Delta Chat sets the subject to
+"New Message from Alice" automatically, or "..." if it is encrypted.
+The exception are group chats, where the subject is the Chat Title.

+So if you want to set the subject yourself, for example for a formal e-mail to a business contact, you can create a group with only yourself and the recipient(s), set the Chat Title to the Subject you want, and then send your e-mail as the first message.
+If the recipients don't use Delta Chat, it will look like a normal, formal e-mail to them.
+You will get bonus professionalism points if you set a [signature](#signature).

 ### Is Delta Chat compatible with Protonmail / Tutanota / Criptext?